Find Trade Colleges

 Find Schools Near

-Job Description: Directly supervise and coordinate activities of retail sales workers in an establishment or department.
+Position Description Directly supervise and coordinate activities of retail sales workers in an establishment or department.
 Duties may include management functions, such as purchasing, budgeting, accounting, and personnel work, in addition to supervisory duties.

-Life As a Retail Sales Supervisor: What Do They Do?
+Life As a Retail Sales Supervisor

 • Instruct staff on how to handle difficult and complicated sales.

-Qualities of a Retail Sales Supervisor
+Skills Needed to be a Retail Sales Supervisor

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.